tthorntone/AdNauseam-Wiki/FAQ.md

 No.

 I like to code, and the reward is to see the resulting work useful to others, sometimes [in unexpected ways](https://www.youtube.com/watch?v=90NsjKvz9Ns).

+#### Why not Firefox first instead of Chromium?

+In as little words as possible, with as little private matters disclosed:

+- Fall 2013
+- I am Firefox/NoScript user
+- Other user is Chromium/ABP
+- Worried about Chromium not being protected against `iframe` loading freely (as opposed to Firefox/NoScript)
+- Looked into Chrome API to just [hack together a quick `iframe` blocker](https://news.ycombinator.com/item?id=6871331)